 - No mold, fungus or bugs to be found

-You can also check the moisture level of the pieces using a moisture meter, which is a tool you can buy at most hardware stores.
+You can also check the moisture level of the pieces using a moisture meter, a tool you can buy at most hardware stores.
 Each piece should have a moisture level below 20%.

-If the wood doesn’t live up to those standards, you can bring it up to the company.
+If the wood doesn’t meet those standards, you can bring it up to the company.
+You should never have to suffer with a low-quality product when you buy fire logs in bulk!

 7. Use Your Wood Sparingly to Make It Last

-The nice thing about bulk kiln-dried firewood orders is that they can last a lot longer than bulk orders of seasoned wood.
-This is because you don’t need as much kiln-dried wood to get the fire started or keep it going.
+The nice thing about bulk kiln-dried firewood orders is that they can last much longer than bulk orders of seasoned wood.
+This is because you don’t need as much kiln-dried wood to start the fire or keep it going.

-So, we recommend being conservative when using your kiln-dried firewood.
-You’ll only need to use three or four pieces to get a fire started, and then you can add a piece occasionally to keep it going.
+We recommend being conservative when using your kiln-dried firewood.
+You’ll only need to use three or four pieces to start a fire, and then you can add a piece occasionally to keep it going.
 You shouldn’t need to add as many pieces as you do for a fire with seasoned wood.

 You’re Now Ready to Buy Bulk Firewood for Sale in Chicago!

-As you can see, it pays off to have a plan before you buy firewood in bulk.
+As you can see, having a plan before buying firewood in bulk pays off.
 By including each of these seven steps in your plan, you’ll have an amazing experience with your bulk firewood order.